 -Show a caring attitude

 Where are groups held?
-Various rooms within Chippewa Falls Middle School Students, Chippewa Valley High School Students, and Chippewa Falls High School (Tentatively)
+Various rooms within Chippewa Falls Middle School Students, Chippewa Valley High School Students, and Chippewa Falls High School

 When are groups held?
 During the school day.